nh2/linux-bad-core-scheduling-investigation/README.md

 I'd like to create a list of all CPUs on which this bug occurs / doesn't occur.

 Please run `test.py` on your machines, and file an issue containing your finding (get your CPU info from `/proc/cpuinfo`; of course you have to test with a kernel >= 2.13).
+You may have to change the `relative_stdev` threshold if your machine doesn't have 1 CPU, 2 real cores and 4 virtual cores.

 Bug present on: